-As a consequence of the definition of the mole, the Avogadro constant and the Avogadro number have no uncertainty.
+As a consequence of the definition of the mole, the Avogadro constant and the Avogadro number no longer have an experimental uncertainty in the SI.

-This definition was agreed by the 26th CGPM in 2018 and implemented in May 2019.
+This definition was agreed by the 26th General Conference on Weights and Measures (CGPM) in 2018, to take effect on 20 May 2019.
 It is now based on a fixed number of entities [2.2].
 It replaces the definition adopted in 1971 which defined the mole as "the amount of substance of a system which contains as many elementary entities as there are atoms in 0.012 kilogram of carbon 12".